rtreacy87/git-notes/Arrival-dev-workflow.md

    - The other parent is the latest main branch commit (C)

    The result is that your testing branch now contains all your test-specific changes (D) plus all the latest application code changes from main (B and C), allowing you to write tests against the most current code.

-    Legend:
-   - A,B,C,D = commits
-   - M = merge commit
-   - Vertical lines = branch timeline (each column represents a separate branch)
-   - Horizontal lines = commits being merged from one branch to another

    The process then updates your local main with the latest changes from remote (B and C), and then merges those changes into your testing branch, creating a merge commit M that combines everything.